 For construction logistics planning, and developing Construction Logistics Plans (CLPs) for construction sites and infrastructure developments in London, developers and planning agents should be able to demonstrate that all options including using water and rail for construction freight traffic have been considered.

 The Water Freight Toolkit provides a ‘one stop shop’ to help construction companies and developers identify nearby wharves and loading and unloading areas for freight.
 There are significant benefits of moving freight by water.
 It is a viable alternative to other freight modes.

 The river Thames has spare capacity, despite it being the busiest inland waterway in the United Kingdom, carrying 60% of all goods lifted on the UK’s inland waterway network.
 Department for Transport 2013 statistics show over five million tonnes of freight were transported on the Thames, up 62% on the year before.

 - This helps keep over 265,000 lorry movements a year off London’s congested roads.

 - Studies have shown that movement of freight by water is better for the environment.
-For more information please see the of this guidance.
+For more information please see the CO2 section of this guidance.